Who we are

 From 1996 to October 2000, there was no formal governance structure.
 Organisations took turns hosting meetings - usually as part of larger conferences.
 In 1997 IPR (UK) hosted, in 1998 PRSA hosted, in 1999 it was IABC’s turn.
 Then during an IPRA world congress/PRSA international conference in 2000, Deanna Pelfrey of PRSA became the interim chair as she agreed to lead discussions forward with a small group of close collaborators (working group leaders) which later became recognized as the interim leadership: Deanna Pelfrey (PRSA), Catherine Bolton (PRSA), Jean Valin (CPRS), Margaret Moscardi (PRISA), Colin Farrington (IPR), John Gallagher (PRII).

 Call for nominations for the first elected board and officers were launched in late Spring 2002 which resulted in the election of six officers.
 To allow for continuity, all were for a two year term (end date was end of calendar year at that time-now it is at the time of the Annual General Meeting) with the exception of Chair and Chair-elect positions, which were set at one year exceptionally for this first election.

-The current board was appointed on April 2018 during the Global Alliance Annual General Meeting in Oslo, Norway and it formally took office starting from July 1, 2018.
-José Manuel Velasco is the current Global Alliance Chair, Justin Green is Chair-Elect and Gregor Halff is the Immediate Past-Chair.
+The current board was appointed on April 2019 during the Global Alliance Annual General Meeting in São Paulo, Brazil and it formally took office starting from July 1, 2019.
+Justin Green is the current Global Alliance President and José Manuel Velasco is the Immediate Past-Chair.